sugarlabs/musicblocks-v4/docs/DEV.md

 ### With Docker

 This project development tools have been containerized using [**docker**](https://www.docker.com/).
 Therefore, to use an execution sandbox, it requires **docker** to be installed on the development machine.

+> **Note:** The Docker container already installs Python (`python3`) and related build tools.
+If you encounter errors about missing Python when installing dependencies, it is likely already available inside the container.
+If you need additional Python tools (like `pip`), you may need to update the Dockerfile accordingly.

 1. Setup _docker_.